THE WARMTH OF WOOD, THE RESISTANCE OF BAMBOO

 – before laying, you should make sure that the outer bamboo planks remain at the assembly site for a few days, so that they can adapt to the humidity and surroundings of the location; it is better if the decking is able to adapt to small movements in the surrounding area when it is still loose on pallets rather than when it has been grounded;

-– check the material to make sure it is in tact and free from any defects prior to installing the slats you have ordered.
+– check the material to make sure it is intact and free from any defects prior to installing the planks you have ordered.
 It is not possible to receive any complaints regarding products which have already been laid as an item;

 – bamboo decking is a natural product and any minor differences in colour between one plank and another are normal;